 recommendations for foundations interested in investing in naturalization and voter registration as "pillars of immigrant

-to the strength of local coalitions, the role of Spanish-language media, the support of local religious institutions,
+the strength of local coalitions, the role of Spanish-language media, the support of local religious institutions, and

 that "the economic benefits of citizenship have been underexplored in our national discussion around immigration,"